-Brad, Senior Vice President
+Brad Kostka, Senior Vice President

-Lynn, Director of Graphic Design
+Lynn DeChant, Director of Graphic Design

 Going old school allows me to think more freely and creatively.
 I let go of the mouse and pick up a pencil.
 Then, I get away from my screen and jot down or draw out ideas the old-fashioned way.
 Pencil and paper help me rough out my ideas and organize my thoughts faster—I can sketch and revise until I arrive at an idea that works well.
 On a computer, you’re trying to be more refined, which can distract from the overall picture.
-Once I have that big picture set, then I move to the computer to fine tune it.
+Once I have that big picture set, then I move to the computer to finetune it.

-Amanda, Account Supervisor
+Amanda O’Neill, Account Supervisor

-Katie, Senior Account Executive
+Katie Casciato, Senior Account Executive

-When I’m feeling overwhelmed, distracted or just not in a creative headspace, I get lost in my latest book or listen to one of my favorite podcasts over my lunch break.
-To quote a favorite childhood author, J.K.
-Rowling, “I do believe something very magical happens when you read a good book.”
+When I’m feeling overwhelmed, distracted or just not in a creative headspace, I enjoy getting lost in a good book or listening to one of my favorite podcasts over my lunch break.
 I find this really helps to clear my mind, and I come back to the office feeling refreshed and ready to tackle the rest of the work day.
-If I’m pressed for time or under a tight deadline, I’ll take a quick stroll around the office to stretch my legs and make myself a mug of tea to sip at my desk as I work.
-And on the days where I’m experiencing writers’ block, I’ll usually jot all of my thoughts down on paper and create a content outline.
+If I’m pressed for time or under a tight deadline, I’ll take a quick stroll around the office to stretch my legs and make myself a cup of coffee.
+On the days where I’m experiencing writers’ block, I’ll usually jot all of my thoughts down on paper and create a content outline.
 This helps me map out the main points I’d like to get across and focus my writing process.

-Maggie, Account Executive
+Maggie Sullivan, Account Executive

 There are currently more than 40 million songs on Spotify—surely there’s always one to help lift whatever kind of creative crisis you may be striving to conquer.
 As Nick Hornby wrote in High Fidelity, “There’s a whole world in [my record collection], a nicer, dirtier, more violent, more peaceful, more colorful, sleazier, more dangerous, more loving world than the world I live in; there is history, and geography, and poetry, and countless other things I should have studied at school, including music.”